 After the success of films such as My Tutor and Private Lessons, and Joan Collins renewed popularity after her appearance in Dynasty, this 1979 film was re-worked with additional scenes and a misleading advertising campaign.
 The new scenes featured an unconvincing nude double for Collins' in scenes of her character seducing a youth, and the film promoted as an older-woman seduction story.
 A billboard showing a concealed nude image of Collins greatly angered the actress.
 See more »

-Written by Tony Jones
+Written by Ian Jack

-Tones Music See more »
+Sheijack Music, BMI See more »

 1 of 1 people found this review helpful.

 Was this review helpful to you?